RedBear17/RedBear17.github.io/_posts/2015-12-23-Untitled-document.md

 However, binary numbers in a computing context are always represented in 8 digits, therefore 8 binary digits form one byte.
 There is 255 bits(the smallest amount of storage) in a byte.
 In binary 11111111=255.So, there is(in binary) 11111111 bits in a byte.

-This is a table translating decimal                                                                                                       into hex and binary.

 **_Hexadecimal(Hex)_**